algosup/2022-2023-project-1-smart-signage-Project-8-group/Documents/test_report.md

 - name: secondary connection
 - description: test the connection between the LoRa and the LEDS
 - want: the LoRa and the LED connect
-- get:
+- get: we can turn on and off the LEDs
-- result:
+- result: positive
-- comment:
+- comment: we use a XY-MOS in order to turn on and off the LEDs

 ### test n°3

 - name: additional connection
-- description: test an additionnal connection between the LoRa and ...
+- description: test an additionnal connection between the LoRa and a arduino uno
-- want: the LoRa and the ... connect
+- want: the LoRa and the arduino uno connect
-- get:
+- get: the LEDs on the arduino lights up
-- result:
+- result: positive
-- comment:
+- comment: the arduino uno will be controlling most of the modules used during the project

 ### test n°4

 - name: sensor n°1
 - description: check if the light sensor is working
 - want: light sensor is working
-- get:
+- get: the value is changing wether the sensor is hidden or not
-- result:
+- result: positive
-- comment:
+- comment: this sensor will be used to tell if we need to dim the LEDs or not

 ### test n°5

 - name: sensor n°2
-- description: check if the heat sensor is working
+- description: check if the high current sensor is working
-- want: heat sensor is working
+- want: hight current is working
 - get:
 - result:
 - comment: